Stop the itching: What you need to know about allergies in dogs

 It has been estimated that nearly 20% of dogs suffer from allergies, and the numbers are increasing.
 In fact, allergies in dogs are almost as common as they are in people.

-As they are for humans, allergies for dogs are itchy, irritating, uncomfortable, annoying and sometimes very painful.
+As they are for humans, allergies can make dogs feel itchy, irritated, uncomfortable and sometimes even very painful.
 On top of this, all the dog’s scratching and licking of the itchy skin can cause secondary infections which result in increased itching, irritation, pain and discomfort.

-An allergic reaction is the result of more than one exposure to an allergenic substance.
-White blood cells in the body build up a memory of the allergen.
-The more contact the animal makes with the allergen, the more the body releases histamines (chemical compounds involved in immune responses) and the itchier the animal will be.
+An allergic reaction is the result of ongoing exposure to an allergenic substance.
+The immune cells in the body build up a memory of the allergen.
+The more contact the animal makes with the allergen, the more the body reacts by releasing histamine and other inflammatory mediators.
+This looks like an dog that is scratching constantly for no apparent reason because the itchy feeling precedes lesions on the skin which come from self-trauma from scratching or infection from relentless scratching.

 Allergies in dogs generally can’t be cured but can be managed.

 This article explains the different types of allergies in dogs, their symptoms and how they can be treated.
-We also discuss how allergies are diagnosed and the dog breeds that more prone to skin conditions.
+We also discuss how allergies are diagnosed and which dog breeds are more prone to skin conditions.

 Cost of skin allergy treatment for dogs

-Skin allergies were the most common health issue experienced by dogs 2022, according to PetSure claims data.
+Skin infections and allergies were the most common health issue experienced by dogs 2024, according to PetSure claims data.

 Highest cost of treatment